YeeKevin/Lexis-DAG/README.md

 ## Implementation of Lexis-DAG
 Following the paper, "Lexis: An Optimization Framework for Discovering the Hierarchical Structure of Sequential Data"

-## Project Tasks
-- [x] Acquire Datasets
-	+ Use the same or similar data as in original paper
-	+ **Kevin Yee**
-- [] Plan out design of the program
-	+ A general blueprint for required functions and sections
-- [] Implement features
-	+ Create any necessary structures
-	+ Greedy Algorithm
-- [] Run Experiments
-	+ Check results against original data

 ## Set-Up
 Requries Bio-Python library
 https://biopython.org/wiki/Download